Prabeshrayamajhi/FuseMachine/README.md

 # **Deploy your ML model using FastAPI and docker**

-Specifically, in this session, we have covered:
+Specifically, in this session, I have covered:

 - Convert a initial simple business problem into an end / intermediate solution / service (REST APIs)
 - Used jupyter-notebooks for basic data analysis and EDA.
 Also we have implemented models to see how it works on the provided data.